-Mississippi Delta Community College will provide an annual leave policy for all full-time employees (contractual and non-contractual) employed for twelve months.
+Mississippi Delta Community College will provide an annual leave policy for all full-time employees

+(contractual and non-contractual) employed for twelve months.
 All full-time twelve-month employees will accrue seven hours per month (10.5 days per year) for annual leave each fiscal year.
 Annual/vacation leave time earned will accrue and will not expire during continuous employment.
 Upon retirement or termination from active employment, the college will not compensate an employee for unused annual leave; however, unused annual leave will count as creditable service for the purposes of the retirement system.
 There is no set amount of annual/vacation leave time an employee may take within any academic year as long as the leave time has been approved by the employee's immediate supervisor.
+Any transferred leave by a new employee is subject to a waiting period of 12 months.
 The College President reserves the right to reject an employee's request for annual/vacation leave even when approved by an employee's immediate supervisor for a valid educational reason.